AlmondGod/PAL-notes/README.md

 The dual-optimal advantage, $R(s; g) + γT V ∗ (s, a; g) − V ∗ (s; g)$ is also called f-advantage (hence f-advantage regression)

-With this setup, no hindsight relabeling is needed, and the optimal value is learned without learned policy interleaving (why?).
+With this setup, no hindsight relabeling is needed, and the optimal value is learned without learned policy interleaving.
 Essentially, this Reformulates RL as supervised learning!

 ### Algorithm
 Run-through: